Oil Red O Stain Kit

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.

-All Newcomer Supply Stain Kits are designed to be used with Coplin jars filled to 40 ml following the staining procedure provided below.
+All Newcomer Supply Stain Kits are designed to be used with Coplin jars filled to 40 ml following the provided staining procedure.
 Some solutions in the kit may contain extra volumes.

 STAINING PROCEDURE:

-3. Blot off excess water and place slides in Solution A: Propylene Glycol 100%, ACS with agitation for 2-5 minutes.
+3. Blot off water and place in Solution A: Propylene Glycol 100%, ACS for 2-5 minutes with agitation.

-4. Place slides directly into Solution B: Oil Red O Stain, Propylene Glycol for 1 hour.
-Agitate occasionally or place Coplin jar on rotator/shaker with continuous gentle agitation.
+4. Room Temperature ORO Staining: Place in Solution B: Oil Red O Stain, Propylene Glycol for 1 hour with agitation.

 1. See Procedure Notes #3 and #4.